What Should You Ask Your Doctor About Anal Cancer?

 - How soon after treatment starts will we know if it’s working?

 You will no doubt have other questions about your own situation.
 Be sure and write your questions down so you will remember to ask them during each visit with your cancer care team.
 Keep in mind, too, that doctors are not the only ones who can provide you with information.
-Other health care professionals, such as nurses and social workers, may have the answers you seek.
+Other health care professionals, such as nurses and social workers, may have the answers to some of your questions.
+You can find more information about communicating with your health care team in The Doctor-Patient Relationship.